Raoul Owens

-Raoul Owens (born 22 August 1994) is a London-based, British racing driver.
+Raoul Owens (born 22 August 1994) is a British racing driver based in London.
 He will compete in the VLN Endurance Championship based at the Nürburgring with Walkenhorst Motorsport BMW.

 Career

 Early years

-It was in the UK at the age of 8 that Raoul Owens began competing in karting.
-Shortly after, in 2005 with the family move to South Africa, Raoul continued his early development by joining the Western Province Motoring Club.
-By the following year Raoul had his first substantial milestone, winning the Mini Max Regional Championship.
+It was in the UK at the age of eight that, Owens began competing in karting.
+Shortly after, in 2005, with the family move to South Africa, he continued his early development by joining the Western Province Motoring Club.
+By the following year, Owens had his first substantial milestone, winning the Mini Max Regional Championship.

-In 2009 he moved up to the South African Northern Region where he was able to race alongside sterner competition at circuits that included Zwartkops Raceway and Vereeniging.
+In 2009, Owens moved up to the South African Northern Region where he was able to race alongside sterner competition at circuits that included Zwartkops Raceway and Vereeniging.
 The reward was to end the season as Vice Champion in the Junior Max Vice Championship, as well in the Rotax SARMC National Series – all in his inaugural year.
-As a result, Raoul was eligible to compete in the season's highlight event, the Rotax Grand Finals held in Egypt.
+As a result, he was eligible to compete in the season's highlight event, the Rotax Grand Finals held in Egypt.

-Simultaneously the same year, Raoul was to be seen competing in Europe, this time in the Rotax European Max Series.
+Simultaneously the same year, Owens was to be seen competing in Europe, this time in the Rotax European Max Series.
 This proved a huge success, with Raoul being ranked 8th in a field of 50 other drivers.

-2010 was also busy, with Raoul competing solely on the international stage in the Euro Max Challenge Series at leading circuits in Europe, as well as in the UK in the 'Super1' National Series.
+2010 was also busy, with Owens competing solely on the international stage in the Euro Max Challenge Series at leading circuits in Europe, as well as in the UK in the 'Super1' National Series.

 Formula Renault BARC

-2011 saw the biggest step up in class for Raoul as he advanced to Europe's highest rated open-wheel category at this level, Formula Renault BARC.
-Consequently, Raoul was to compete for 2 years at some of the most iconic UK tracks including Donington Park, Thruxton, Snetterton, Croft, Brands Hatch and Silverstone – showcasing to crowds of up to 40,000.
+2011 saw the biggest step up in class for Owens, as he advanced to Europe's highest rated open-wheel category at this level, Formula Renault BARC.
+Consequently, Owens was to compete for two years at some of the most iconic UK tracks including Donington Park, Thruxton, Snetterton, Croft, Brands Hatch and Silverstone – showcasing to crowds of up to 40,000.

-In the 2012 season he also competed in one-off competitions at Spa-Francorchamps, Magny-Cours and Le Mans.
-This year ended with an overall Top 10 finish.
+In the 2012 season, he also competed in one-off competitions at Spa-Francorchamps, Magny-Cours and Le Mans.
+This year ended with an overall top-ten finish.

 Formula Renault Northern European Cup NEC

-In 2013 Raoul embarked on a programme in mainland Europe with Mark Burdett Motorsport within the ranks of Formula Renault 2.0 Northern European Cup, racing in the hotly contested Northern European Cup (NEC) and increasing his exposure to the prestigious World Series by Renault (WSR) Formula Renault 2.0 category in 2014.
+In 2013, Owens embarked on a programme in mainland Europe with Mark Burdett Motorsport within the ranks of Formula Renault 2.0 Northern European Cup, racing in the hotly contested Northern European Cup (NEC) and increasing his exposure to the prestigious World Series by Renault (WSR) Formula Renault 2.0 category in 2014.

-To consolidate his skills in 2014, in addition to competing again in the Northern European Cup, Raoul competed in selected WSR events under wild cards.
-During this period Raoul worked with chief race engineer, Andy Miller – veteran of Formula One team Stewart GP.
+To consolidate his skills in 2014, in addition to competing again in the Northern European Cup, Owens competed in selected WSR events under wild cards.
+During this period, he worked with chief race engineer, Andy Miller – veteran of Formula One team Stewart GP.